aehparta/gauge/README.md

 ![First real data capture](http://up.zeraw.biz/dl/GW05s8/first-real-data.png)

 # [multimeter](multimeter)
 Simple multimeter application that supports bluetooth devices.
-Work on android and linux.
+Works in android and linux.
 Windows support might be available in the future when bluetooth starts working with Qt in windows.

 First view has some real values shown, second one is a test: